Ethiopia, Eritrea reopen border points for first time in 20 years

 The Eritrean and Ethiopian leaders have moved swiftly to end two decades of hostility since signing a breakthrough agreement in Asmara on July 9 to restore ties.

-Eritrea reopened its embassy in Ethiopia in July, and Ethiopia reciprocated last week.
+Eritrea reopened its embassy in Ethiopia in July, and Ethiopia reciprocated last week and the two countries have resumed flights.

-The two countries have resumed flights.
-Eritrea has agreed to open up its ports to its landlocked neighbor and last week announced plans to upgrade a connecting road.

-The two leaders also celebrated Ethiopian new year together at the border with their troops on Tuesday, Abiy’s Chief of Staff, Fitsum Arega, said.
+The two leaders also celebrated Ethiopian New Year together at the border with their troops on Tuesday, Abiy’s Chief of Staff, Fitsum Arega, said.

 Ethiopia follows a calendar similar to the ancient Julian calendar - which started disappearing from the West in the 16th century - meaning the country entered its year 2011 on Tuesday.